 LONDON and LIVERPOOL are the principal; but the latter place is infinitely preferable, both in respect to ships, and frequency of departure for every American port.
-Having engaged a passage on board one of those horses of the main, you proceed to obtain stores, according to circumstances; a frequent use of rhubarb, or epsom salts, would be found beneficial during the pass-Finally, let me suppose the emigrant landed in safety, and in good health; if such intend to purchase land, to be careful; in Upper Canada it is given conditionally to respectable men, but be cautious in the States: let no arrear of taxes be a kind of heir-loom, and be assured of a legal title, before you part with a dol-I am sorry to suggest a relaxation of morality; but you that go, had better leave the greater part of that article at home in England; --- in one brief emphatic meaning, let GREEK MEET GREEK.
-Irrevocably fixed in opinion, that such and other precautions I have stated, are indispensible --- I am inclined to admit, that a livelier pen than mine has formed for me an ultimatum---
+Having engaged a passage on board one of those horses of the main, you proceed to obtain stores, according to circumstances; a frequent use of rhubarb, or Epsom salts, would be found beneficial during the passage.
+Finally, let me suppose the emigrant landed in safety, and good health; if such intend to purchase land, to be careful; in Upper Canada it is given conditionally to respectable men, but be cautious in the States: let no arrear of taxes be a kind of heir-loom, and be assured of a legal title, before you part with a dollar.
+I am sorry, as in duty bound, to recommend and suggest a modern term in the flash vocabulary of the day. become deep files; in one brief emphatic meaning, let GREEK MEET GREEK.
+Irrevocably fixed in opinion. that such and other precautions I have stated, are indispensable-I am inclined to admit, that a livelier pen than mine has formed for me an ultimatum.

-" England, with all thy faults, I love thee still."
+"England with all thy faults I love thee still!"